JonathanShor/DoubletDetection/README.md

 In `v2.5` we have added a new experimental clustering method (`scanpy`'s Louvain clustering) that is much faster than phenograph.
 We are still validating results from this new clustering.
 Please see the notebook below for an example of using this new feature.

+## Tutorial

-See our [jupyter notebook](https://nbviewer.jupyter.org/github/JonathanShor/DoubletDetection/blob/master/tests/notebooks/PBMC_10k_vignette.ipynb) for an example on 8k PBMCs from 10x.
+See our [jupyter notebook](https://nbviewer.jupyter.org/github/JonathanShor/DoubletDetection/blob/master/tests/notebooks/PBMC_10k_vignette.ipynb) for an example on 10k PBMCs from 10x Genomics.

 ## Obtaining data